 See ITG's beginner's guide to using Word.emerson for hands-on instructions.

 WordPress sites can be used to create blogs, websites, journals and more.
 Faculty have the option to have a single WordPress site per course (with or without student contributions) or multiple sites for each student or group of students in a course.

 Upon faculty request, ITG creates blogs for you and/or your students, adds users, and provides themes and plugins for users to customize their blog.
-If needed, we can also try to customize blogs further through custom CSS, theme, and plugin research.
+If needed, we can also try to customize blogs further through theme and plugin research.

 How do I log into Word.emerson?